WhiteTomX/AzureSaturday/2024-01-27-RoleAssignments/main.md

 # What to expect?

 - Invisible not yet active Eligible Role Assignments in Portal
-- Role Assignments that's shouldn't be possible via API
+- Role Assignments that's shouldn't be possible

 ---